vldbss-2022/vldbss2022/lab1/doc/readme.md

 Based on the methodology, we split them into two groups:

 + query-driven methods: they model cardinality estimation as a regression problem and aim to build a mapping between queries and the estimation results via feature vectors.
-+ data-driven methods: they model cardinality estimation as a joint probability distribution estimation problem and aim to construct the joint distribution from the table.
++ data-driven methods: they model cardinality estimation as a joint probability distribution estimation problem and aim to construct the joint distribution from the table data.

 ![methods](learning-based-methods.png)